-Figure 1 – Standard Ancile-Class Frigate – Full View
+Figure 1 – Block-I Ancile-Class Frigate – Full View

 The Ancile-Class Frigate was first conceived of by Armstrong Heavy Engineering shortly after development on the Rapier-Class began.
 Noting the age of the Storm of Olympus-Class Frigates, with most hulls past 70% of their intended life, Armstrong Heavy Engineering proposed the Ancile as a domestic alternative to the more expensive offering from the Akrian and Threshold design firms being considered.

-At 127,500 tons, the Ancile – developed as FR-NEXGEN – was significantly larger than frigates previously operated by the Alliance.
-Design requirements put forth by the Alliance Navy after the initial proposal from Armstrong included a heavy caliber axial gun and a dense low caliber secondary armament.
+At 233,000 tons, the Ancile – developed as FR-NEXGEN – is comprable to frigates operated by the Alliance historically.
+Design requirements put forth by the Alliance Navy after the initial proposal from Armstrong included a heavy caliber axial gun and a dense low caliber turreted armament.
 Additionally, the FR-NEXGEN was required to have a similar missile arrangement to the Rapier but favoring an extended “clip” per launcher for better engagement sustainability.

 These requirements were driven by Vice Admiral Jonathan Chamberlain’s – Head of the Bureau of Ships – Nieu Corps fleet concept that called for Lance ships capable of tackling larger rate ships while also being able to serve in a screening/anti-fighter role in fleet combat.
 Additionally, the FR-NEXGEN was intended to operate concurrently with the Rapier-Class in policing, patrol, and anti-piracy roles during normal fleet operations.